POCONO WHITEWATER

 Kids will love The Pocono Pirate Rafting adventure, which adds a fun element to the typical rafting experience.
 Perfect for ages 4 and up, this trip includes a custom pirate ship raft through which riders will experience Class I and II whitewater rapids.

 If your kids are older, the Moonlight Rafting adventure, for ages 13 and up, is a great option.
 You depart on the raft at sundown and continue on an 8-mile path, accompanied by a guide to help you experience the river at night.
-Afterwards, sit by the bonfire and roast marshmallows.
+Afterward, sit by the bonfire and roast marshmallows.

 The Expedition is another option for ages 13 and up, which entails traveling down a 12-mile course in an inflatable kayak.